lamhq/tech-notes/pages/software-engineering/architecture/distributed-system/base-model.md

 **Eventually consistent**: If we execute some writes and then the system functions long enough, we can know the state of the data; any further reads of that data item will return the same value.

-It’s a less strict model compared to ACID principles used in traditional databases, allowing for more flexibility and scalability in distributed systems.
+It's a less strict model compared to ACID principles used in traditional databases, allowing for more flexibility and scalability in distributed systems.